Azure/azure-powershell/src/Communication/docs/Test-AzCommunicationServiceNameAvailability.md

   - `[OperationId <String>]`: The ID of an ongoing async operation
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SubscriptionId <String>]`: The ID of the target subscription.

+NAMEAVAILABILITYPARAMETER <INameAvailabilityParameters>: Data POST-ed to the nameAvailability action
+  - `Name <String>`: The CommunicationService name to validate. e.g."my-CommunicationService-name-here"
+  - `Type <String>`: The resource type.
+Should be always "Microsoft.Communication/CommunicationServices".

 ## RELATED LINKS